-- 3.1 Spatial scale dependence of LTP in regional precipitation - Following the analysis demonstrated for a region of the Sahel in section 2.4 above, the spatial - scale dependence of H for a set of regions in Figure 1 is analysed.
-Eight regions were selected - from the overall set, with average H values of 0.6 or greater for grid scale (0.5x0.5degree) - precipitation, and exhibiting an increase in H with the scale of averaging; these regions are in - 243 general agreement with the clusters of higher grid scale H values observed by Rocheta et al. - 244 (2014) (a Global map of H is provided in Figure S2).
-The median area of these regions is 7.2 - 245 km2x106.
-Five of the eight regions have weak LTP at the grid scale (H~0.6) (Table 1), while - North Asia, Southern South America and Western Africa exhibit stronger grid scale LTP - 247 (H~0.70).
-In all cases, the H values for regional average precipitation are substantially higher - 248 than the medians of the grid scale values. - A comparison of the H estimates calculated using the aggvarFit function in fArma, and the - 250 unbiased estimator used by Tyralis and Koutsoyiannis (2011) yielded an average difference - between the two sets of estimates of 0.02 which does not affect our main finding about the - spatial scale dependence of H.
+3.1.
+Spatial Scale Dependence of LTP in Regional Precipitation

+Following the analysis demonstrated for a region of the Sahel in Section 2.4 above, the spatial scale dependence of H for a set of regions in Figure 1 is analyzed.
+Eight regions were selected from the overall set, with average H values of 0.6 or greater for grid scale $(0.5 \times 0.5^{\circ})$ precipitation, and exhibiting an increase in H with the scale of averaging; these regions are in general agreement with the clusters of higher grid scale H values observed by Rocheta et al. (2014) (a Global map of H is provided in Figure S2 in Supporting Information S1).
+The median area of these regions is 7.2 km × 10.
+Five of the eight regions have weak LTP at the grid scale ( $H \sim 0.6$ ) (Table 1), while North Asia, Southern South America and Western Africa exhibit stronger grid scale LTP ( $H \sim 0.70$ ).
+In all cases, the H values for regional average precipitation are substantially higher than the medians of the grid scale values.